EvoEsports/EvoSC/README.md

 | ⚠ WARNING: The controller is not ready to run _stable_ on a live server in its current state. |
 | --- |

-:no_entry: **Do not use the develop-branch unless you are a developer.** The branch can be unstable and we do not have the time and ressources to give support at all times.
+:no_entry: **Do not use the develop-branch unless you are a developer.** The branch can be unstable and we do not have the time and resources to give support at all times.
 Safe updates are always pushed to the master-branch.

 ### Requirements